neogeographica/chaintool/README.rst

 Having a *recent* version of bash also helps to avoid a couple of annoying issues:

 - If you don't have bash 5 or later, double-quoting a placeholder value on the command line will break autocompletions for all subsequent arguments.
 - If you don't have bash 4 or later, the lack of the "compopt" builtin will cause filename completions for directory paths (e.g. when composing the file argument to import/export) to be awkward... you'll get a trailing space instead of a trailing slash.
+Other quirks are also possible, and in general this code is not often tested with bash versions older than 4.0.

 If you need to update bash, the process will be specific to your platform and package manager.
 FYI macOS is likely to have an extremely old version of bash by default; for updating bash on macOS, one approach is to `use the homebrew package manager`_.